High School Science

-Honors and AP Course)
+(Honors and AP Course)

 This course is designed to be the second high school chemistry course that a student takes.
-In order to take this course, then, the student must have already had one year of high school chemistry.
+In order to take this course, the student must have already had one year of high school chemistry.
 When added to that first-year course, this course “fills in the gaps,” giving the student the equivalent of the first year of college chemistry.
 You might have heard this kind of course called an “Advanced Placement” or “AP” course.
 In addition to a first year of chemistry, the student needs to have completed Algebra 2.
 The course covers detailed descriptions of limiting-reagent stoichiometry, atomic and molecular orbitals, intermolecular forces, solutions, equilibria, acids and bases, redox reactions, nuclear chemistry and organic chemistry (additional fees may apply).

 (Honors & AP Course)

 This is our advanced biology course.
 It gives the student the equivalent of a university biology course.
 The objectives for this course include histology, the nervous system, central nervous system, peripheral nervous system, endocrine system, circulatory system, lymphatic system, digestive system, respiratory system, urinary system, and the reproductive system (additional fees may apply).

 The basics of physics are practical, interesting and understandable in this completely self-contained course.
 The objectives for this course include measurements and mathematics, force and motion, momentum and energy, states of matter, gas laws, heat and kinetic theory, radiation and nuclear energy, electro-chemistry, magnetism and electrical circuits, light and electricity, optics and optical instruments, wave motion and sound.